The Importance of G.I. Joe Accessories for Collectors

 Ninja gear (bows, nunchucks)

-These are often the hardest to replace.
+These pieces are often the hardest to replace.
+Their rarity can make them highly sought after by collectors.

 🕰️ 3.
 Vintage vs Modern Accessories